Interfaces and Tools

 • TAM the tangent linear and adjoint model (in release 3.4 only).

-• coupling with other components of Earth System using OASIS software
+• coupling with other components of the Earth System using the OASIS software.

 Inputs and outputs : XIOS

-XIOS addresses the challenges related to very large volume of data requested and produced by the model.
-In particular, XIOS
+XIOS addresses the challenges related to very large volumes of data requested and produced by the model.
+In particular, XIOS:

-• increases the flexibility in I/O management and data definition.
-User can externalise the data flow description from the code through the use of XML files.
-This means that workflow and output definition can be changed without recompiling the NEMO code
+• increases the flexibility of I/O management and data definition.
+The user can externalize the data flow description from the code through the use of XML files.
+This means that workflow and output definition can be changed without recompiling the NEMO code.

-• improves I/O performance through dedicated parallel and asynchronous I/O server(s) which allows to overlap I/O and computation and to get a single output file even with many NEMO processes (when using MPI for example)
+• improves I/O performance through dedicated parallel and asynchronous servers which allows for the overlap of I/O and computation.
+It is possible to obtain a single output file even with many NEMO processes (when using MPI for example).

 • integrates internal and parallel post-processing performed ‘in-situ’ though the workflow described in the XML file as a full graph of parallel tasks.